Filament in the Makers Lab

 3D Printing with PVA

 Once your print is finished, you can dissolve the PVA support structure.
-To dissolve, submerge the PVA in some warm water and stir the solution occasionally.
+To dissolve, submerge the PVA in warm water and stir the solution occasionally.
 Change water if it becomes saturated with the PVA or stops dissolving steadily.

 Contact the Makers Lab or speak with a staff member to request a PVA print.